 Representing the people

-The Members of the Legislative Assembly are elected by the people.
-NSW is divided into 93 electorates, with one Member representing each electorate.
-Members of the Assembly are elected for four year terms under a system of 'Optional Preferential Voting'[1].
+NSW is divided into 93 electorates, with one Member elected to represent each electorate.
+Members of the Assembly are elected for four year terms under a system of 'Optional Preferential Voting'[2].

-There are a number of ways that Members can represent their constituents and communities and raise matters of concern in the House.
-Two ways they can do this are Private Members Statements and Community Recognition Statements.
 As representatives of their electorates, it is the role of Members to raise issues that concern their constituents and communities in the Parliament.
+There are a number of ways that Members can do this, including by taking advantage of Private Members Statements and Community Recognition Statements.
 Private Members' Statements are five-minute statements about a matter of concern to the Member's electorate or constituents.
 Community Recognition Statements are one-minute statements congratulating or acknowledging the achievements of people or groups in their community.

 Forming the Executive Government